awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/writing-with-agents.md

-# Writing to Amazon Kinesis Streams Using Kinesis Agent<a name="writing-with-agents"></a>
+# Writing to Amazon Kinesis Data Streams Using Kinesis Agent<a name="writing-with-agents"></a>

-Kinesis Agent is a stand\-alone Java software application that offers an easy way to collect and send data to Kinesis Streams\.
+Kinesis Agent is a stand\-alone Java software application that offers an easy way to collect and send data to Kinesis Data Streams\.
 The agent continuously monitors a set of files and sends new data to your stream\.
 The agent handles file rotation, checkpointing, and retry upon failures\.
 It delivers all of your data in a reliable, timely, and simple manner\.
 It also emits Amazon CloudWatch metrics to help you better monitor and troubleshoot the streaming process\.

 By default, records are parsed from each file based on the newline \(`'\n'`\) character\.
 However, the agent can also be configured to parse multi\-line records \(see [Agent Configuration Settings](#agent-config-settings)\)\.

 You can install the agent on Linux\-based server environments such as web servers, log servers, and database servers\.
 After installing the agent, configure it by specifying the files to monitor and the stream for the data\.
 After the agent is configured, it durably collects data from the files and reliably sends it to the stream\.

+**Topics**
 + [Prerequisites](#prereqs)
 + [Download and Install the Agent](#download-install)
 + [Configure and Start the Agent](#config-start)